Driver who plowed into motorcyclists charged in all 7 deaths

 Zhukovskyy was taken into custody on a fugitive from justice charge, based on an arrest warrant issued Monday charging him with seven counts of negligent homicide, Young said.

-The victims were hit by a Ford 2500 truck while driving on Route 2 in Randolph, New Hampshire, a few miles from Mount Washington on Friday afternoon, according to New Hampshire State Police.
+The victims were hit by a Dodge 2500 truck while driving on Route 2 in Randolph, New Hampshire, a few miles from Mount Washington on Friday afternoon, according to New Hampshire State Police.

 The group contained seven motorcyclists, The Associated Press reported.
 Three people who were injured in the accident were transported to area hospitals.